What Is a Terminal?

 You type a command after the $, press Enter, and the computer responds:

 user@computer:~$ pwd/home/userpwd means “print working directory” — it tells you where you are in the filesystem.
-We’ll cover this in detail in lesson 3.
+We’ll cover this in detail in Lesson 3.

 Key vocabulary